Nuwaubian Nation: Millenarianism

 I, YAANUWN, Am An ANUNNAQI Or What You Could Call An Extra-Terrestrial[...]
 I Am What You Would Call An Angelic Being [from] ILLYUWN[...]
 I Have Incarnated Here in This Form To Act As A Human Being For The Sole Purpose Of Saving The Children of THE ELOHEEM (ANUNNAQI)[...]
 The Chosen 144,000[...]
-I YAANUWN, Have Come To Save The Children Of The ELOHEEM (ANNUNAQI) From Being Killed As Your Bring Your Planet Near To What Could Be Its Total Destruction.
+I YAANUWN, Have Come To Save The Children Of The ELOHEEM (ANNUNAQI) From Being Killed As You Bring Your Planet Near To What Could Be Its Total Destruction.